Global Success Forged by Ingenuity & Work Ethic

 Tom Shine: I had several mentors and I can’t emphasize enough how important mentors are.
 Mentors allow you to avoid costly financial and time-consuming errors, and have an important voice in important decisions.
 I have found that in the last several years, the upcoming generations do not embrace mentors, and hence, they are going to go through life taking the longer and more difficult route.

 Chris Dessi: When did you first think of yourself as a success?

 Tom Shine: Unfortunately, I first thought of myself as a success when I was able to purchase items that I had long desired.
 I found out shortly after, that the items were meaningless and the goal had been set way too low.

-Chris Dessi: You have three amazing daughters, and a wonderful marriage.
-Many young executive struggle with work life/balance – myself included.
+Chris Dessi: You have three amazing daughters and a wonderful marriage.
+Many young executives struggle with work-life/balance – myself included.
 What advice do you give them?
 How did you strike a balance?